Federal Rule of Civil Procedure 26: Expert Disclosure Requirements and Duty to Disclose

 • A statement outlining the compensation the expert will receive for consultations and testimony rendered during the course of the case

 The court may determine a written report is not necessary.
-Nevertheless, the disclosure must include a description of the subject matter on which the expert will testify.
-The disclosure must also include a summary of the expected facts and opinions the expert will address in their testimony.
+Nevertheless, the disclosure must include a description of the subject matter on which the expert will testify and a summary of the expected facts and opinions the expert will address in their testimony.

 Frequently Asked Questions